 - Primary results deliver the algorithm’s core outputs, such as node rankings, pairwise similarities, or calculated metrics.

-- Statistical summaries, when available, offer aggregated insights, including averages, sums, or distribution details, to support deeper analysis of the primary results.
+- Statistical summaries, when available, offer aggregated insights, including averages, sums, or distribution details, to support further analysis of the primary results.

 Execution Modes